floookay/barnacle/README.md

 For the bill of materials and assembly instructions see [here](./assembly.md).

-## ideas and stuff I'd like to add in the future
+## ideas and/or stuff I'd like to add in the future

 ### pcb